blinkmobile/bm-uploader.js/docs/developer.md

 ```
 OR

 2. For a managed upload which supports a progress event, cancellation and will adjust to network conditions, call blobUploader.ManagedUpload.
-This function takes as parameters the blob to be uploaded, a function that will be called with a progress event(OPTIONAL) and an event name that will be used to a listen for event to signal cancelling the upload(OPTIONAL).
-This will return a Promise that will resolve with the id that can be used later to retrieve the blob.
+This function takes as parameters the blob to be uploaded and a function that will be called with a progress event(OPTIONAL).
+This will return a Promise that will resolve with an object that includes the id that can be used later to retrieve the blob, a function upload()which returns a promise that will resolve when the upload succeeds or rejects if the upload fails or is stopped, and a function cancel() that will abort the upload.
 The progress event call will include a progress parameter with properties loaded and total (see [AWS SDK](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3/ManagedUpload.html#httpUploadProgress-event))
 ```
-blobUploader.managedUpload(blob, progressFn, cancelEventName)
+blobUploader.managedUpload(blob, progressFn)
 ```

-3. To retrieve a URL to the blob in S3, call blobUploader.retreiveBlobUrl.
-This will return a Promise that will resolve to URL that get by used with HTTP GET to retreive the blob.
+3. To retrieve a URL to the blob in S3, call blobUploader.retrieveBlobUrl.
+This will return a Promise that will resolve to a URL that can be used with HTTP GET to retrieve the blob.
 ```
 blobUploader.retrieveBlobUrl(id)
 ```